 Health Benefits of Kasni

 Whole Kasni herb has the liver tonic action, and tone up the liver.
-It produce moderate temperament in liver, and improve function of the liver.
+It produce moderate temperament in the liver, and improve function of the liver.
 It is effective against jaundice, hepatitis, the liver congestion, enlargement of the liver, and other the liver, and spleen disorders.

 - It stimulate, and protects the liver.

 - It is increase flow of bile.